Attaching Custom Attributes To Cells

 AttributeError: 'SwigPyObject' object has no attribute 'size'

 Why the error?
 Simply put we did not tell SWIG about the complex types we are using for member simple_map.
 You may ask how come before when we had std::vector<int> array; things worked.
-They worked because elsewhere in the CompuCell3D main python wrapper we told SWIG about template std::vector<int>.
+They worked because elsewhere in the CompuCell3D main Python wrapper we told SWIG about template std::vector<int>.
 However now that we are dealing with std::map<long int, std::vector<int> > simple_map; we need to tell SWIG how to make those object available.
 It is actually quite easy to do.
 We add the following lines to CompuCellExtraModules.i:

 %template (vector_int) std::vector<int>;